 - Work and life are out of balance, and this is creating unwanted consequences

 - One has not identified his or her core strengths and how best to leverage them

 - The individual desires work and life to be simpler, less complicated

 - There is a need and a desire to better organized and more self-managing

 5. What should someone look for when selecting a coach?

 The most important thing to look for in selecting a coach is someone with whom you feel you can easily relate and create the most powerful partnership.
 Here are some questions you may want to ask prospective coaches:

-- Is your coaching specialty or client areas you most often work in?
+- Is your coaching speciality or client areas you most often work in?

-- What specialized skills or experience do you bring to What is your coaching experience? (number of individuals coached, years of experience, types of situations)
+- What specialised skills or experience do you bring to What is your coaching experience? (number of individuals coached, years of experience, types of situations)

 - What is your coach specific training?
 Do you hold an ICF Credential, or are you enrolled in an ICF Accredited Training Program?